 Spend nine unforgettable days discovering the best of Portugal, beginning with four vibrant nights in Lisbon.
 Portugal's sun-drenched capital welcomes you with colorful tiled façades, sweeping hilltop views, and the soulful sounds of Portuguese music drifting through the narrow lanes of Alfama, Lisbon's oldest neighborhood.

 Wander through the historic Belém district to sample traditional Portuguese egg custard tarts near the iconic Belém Tower, explore the grand squares of Baixa, and take in panoramic views from São Jorge Castle.
-A full-day excursion to Sintra reveals a fairytale world of lush gardens and romantic palaces, including the whimsical Pena Palace perched high above the Atlantic coast.
+A full-day excursion to Sintra reveals a fairy tale world of lush gardens and romantic palaces, including the whimsical Pena Palace, perched high above the Atlantic coast.

 Stroll along the colorful Ribeira district, cross the iconic Dom Luís I Bridge, and admire the ceramic tiles of São Bento Station.
 Porto's intimate scale makes it perfect for relaxed exploration, whether you're sampling local cuisine, cruising along the Douro River, or enjoying sunset views from a scenic hilltop.

-Blending cosmopolitan energy, fairytale landscapes, and world-class wine, this 9-day, 8-night journey offers the perfect balance of culture, history, and relaxation in two of Portugal’s most captivating regions.
+After our time in Porto, we'll return to Lisbon for a final evening in Portugal's vibrant capital before departing home the next day.
+Blending cosmopolitan energy, fairytale landscapes, and world-class wine, this 9-day, 8-night journey offers the perfect balance of culture, history, and relaxation in two of Portugal's most captivating regions.

 What's Included?